jnhthomp/ClassNotes/LearnWithLeon/20-JavascriptArraysObjects/20-JavascriptArraysObjects.md

 Right now it is about getting the tools we need to get to the point where we can apply

 ## Don't feel bad for being exactly where you should be...
+You should be in the trough of sorrow so don't feel bad if this is hard to grasp

 ## Programming (Review)
 ## A computer will do what you tell it to do.
 (Review)
 The key rule of programming is that a computer will do what you tell it to